giordi91/giordi91.github.io/content/post/spirvFloat3.md

 #Alignment issues

-I decided to ask Matthäus Chajdas (@NIV_Anteru) to know more of the underlying details, and he was nice enough to spend the time to help me.
+I decided to ask Matthäus (@NIV_Anteru) to know more of the underlying details, and he was nice enough to spend the time to help me.
 His initial thought was that it should have worked with the right layout.
 Naive me jumps back in and shouts that I did indeed have have a layout!

 ```glsl
 layout (set=1,binding=0) buffer vertices
 ```

 What I failed to understand was that it should have the right memory layout in the layout block.
-As an example the blow forces a scalar layout:
+As an example the below forces a scalar layout:

 ```glsl
 layout (scalar, set=1, binding=0)